defi-wonderland/xkeeper-core/README.md

 ## Licensing

-The primary license for XKeeper contracts is AGPL-3.0, see [`LICENSE`](./LICENSE).
+The primary license for xKeeper contracts is AGPL-3.0, see [`LICENSE`](./LICENSE).

 ## Contributors

-XKeeper was built with ❤️ by [Wonderland](https://defi.sucks).
+xKeeper was built with ❤️ by [Wonderland](https://defi.sucks).

-Wonderland is the largest core development group in web3.
+Wonderland the largest core development group in web3.
 Our commitment is to a financial future that's open, decentralized, and accessible to all.

 [DeFi sucks](https://defi.sucks), but Wonderland is here to make it better.